 Despite the fact that they know their industry is responsible for the climate crisis, the fossil fuel industry continues to deny the veracity of climate science and invest massive sums of money to find and exploit new reserves.
 As reported by the Union of Concerned Scientists, a recent study indicates that the world’s 42 largest investor-owned fossil fuel companies (including ExxonMobil, BP and Shell) continue to spend $700 billion per year to identify and develop new fossil fuel reserves.

-The authors explain that there is no hope of keeping temperature increases within acceptable limits if the ongoing exploitation of new fossil fuels are allowed to continue.
+The authors explain that there is no hope of keeping temperature increases within acceptable limits if the ongoing exploitation of new fossil fuels is allowed to continue.

 Richard Matthews is a consultant, eco-entrepreneur, green investor and author of numerous articles on sustainable positioning, eco-economics and enviro-politics.
 He is the owner of The Green Market Oracle, a leading sustainable business site and one of the Web’s most comprehensive resources on the business of the environment.
 Find The Green Market on Facebook and follow The Green Market’s twitter feed.